niculbolas/OnBaseAnalysis/README.md

 Linear Regression & *MAYBE* multi-variable linear regression depending on progress.
 Examples of linear regression ML are present in ML branch.

 ## Dashboard
 Work has begun on integrating ML into Flask to create a prediction webpage which covers our interactive portion of the final.
 HTML, CSS, and App.Py files are currently available on Dasboard branch.
-Tableau work may begin shortly which will cover the visualization side of the final.
+The created Flask Dashboard meets all requirements based on provided rubric.

 ## Group Roles:
 Square - David Poole